R-ArcGIS/r-bridge-install/README.md

 First, make sure you've installed an appropriate version of R, 3.1 or later.

 ###ArcGIS 10.3.1
- - In the [Catalog window](http://desktop.arcgis.com/en/desktop/latest/map/working-with-arcmap/what-is-the-catalog-window-.htm), nagivate to the folder containing the Python Toolbox, `R Integration.pyt`. _Note_: You may have to first add a folder connection to the location that you extracted the files or downloaded via Git.
+ - In the [Catalog window](http://desktop.arcgis.com/en/desktop/latest/map/working-with-arcmap/what-is-the-catalog-window-.htm), navigate to the folder containing the Python Toolbox, `R Integration.pyt`. _Note_: You may have to first add a folder connection to the location that you extracted the files or downloaded via Git.
  - Open the toolbox, which should look like this:

 ![](https://github.com/R-ArcGIS/r-bridge-install/blob/master/img/r-bridge-install-arcmap.png)